needle-mirror/com.unity.cloud.identity/Documentation~/use-case-customize-pkce-authentication.md

-# Customize the PKCE authentication flow
+# Use case: Customize the PKCE authentication flow

 This section explains how to inject your own `IPkceConfigurationProvider` implementation in the `CompositeAuthenticator`.

 You can customize the returned `PkceConfiguration` to fulfill security requirements by injecting your own implementation.

-## Prerequisites
+## Before you start

-To use this sample, do the following:
+To use this sample, you must do the following:

 1. Install the [Identity package](installation.md)
 2. Follow the [Get started guide](getting-started.md)
 3. Follow the [Best practice | Dependency injection guide](best-practices-dependency-injection.md)
 4. [Integrate authentication in your scene](use-case-integrating-authentication-in-your-scene.md) to implement the interactive user login flow

-## Overview
+## How do I...?

-To inject an `IPkceConfigurationProvider` implementation in the `CompositeAuthenticator`, perform the following procedures:

-1. Create a `CustomPkceConfigurationProvider` class
-2. Inject your `CustomPkceConfigurationProvider` instance in the `CompositeAuthenticator` constructor parameters
-3. Optional | Adjust the `PkceConfiguration`'s returned value

 ### Create a CustomPkceConfigurationProvider class

 To create a new `CustomPkceConfigurationProvider` class, follow these steps:

-1. Open your Unity project.
+1. Open your Unity Project.
 2. Go to the **Assets** folder in the Project window.
 3. Go to **Add (+)** > **C# Script**.
 4. Rename the new script as `CustomPkceConfigurationProvider`.